 In managing IRRBB, both the earnings and economic value approaches are adopted.
-Interest-sensitive assets, liabilities and derivative financial instruments are grouped into time buckets based on the earlier of remaining period to maturity or next re-pricing; before a parallel interest rate shock is applied to arrive at the sensitivity shocks on earnings and economic value.
+Interest-sensitive assets, liabilities and derivative financial instruments are grouped into time buckets based on the earlier of remaining period to maturity or next re-pricing; before a parallel and non-parallel interest rate shock is applied to arrive at the sensitivity shocks on earnings and economic value.

-The earnings approach focuses on the impact of interest rate movement on the Bank's near term earnings.
+The earnings approach focuses on the impact of interest rate movement on the Group and the Bank's near term earnings i.e. 1 year or below.
 The economic value approach provides a more comprehensive view of the impact of interest rate movements on the economic value of the Bank's overall positions.

-When measuring the Interest Rate/Rate of Return Risk in the Banking Book as at 31 December 2023. behavioural model are employed specifically for portfolios or product exhibiting behavioural optionalities.
-The objective id to incorporate and analyse the behavioural pattern of customer or products concerning changes in interest rates/rate of return, contributing to a comprehensive understanding of the interest rate risk/rate of return profile within the banking book.
+When measuring the Interest Rate/Rate of Return Risk in the Banking Book as at 31 December 2024.
+Behavioural model are employed specifically for portfolios or product exhibiting behavioural optionalities.
+The objective is to incorporate and analyse the behavioural pattern of customer or products concerning changes in interest rates/rate of return, contributing to a comprehensive understanding of the interest rate risk/rate of return profile within the banking book.